Ultimate Wolverine: Logan (#7-12)

-As some soldiers are overseeing the Sentinel operations, one member is informed that Dr. Alongya Prostovich has arrived to inspect the X-S units.
-When they go towards the Carrier Sentinel, they find it defaced with an X. After taking a Carrier Sentinel for their use, Wolverine, Black Widow, Sabretooth, and Mikhail Rasputin attack Lysenko and Prostovich's facility.
+As some soldiers are overseeing the Sentinel operations, one member is informed that Alongya Prostovich has arrived to inspect the X-S units.
+When they go towards the Carrier Sentinel, they find it defaced with an X. After taking a Carrier Sentinel for their use that was modified by Daniel's F.O.R.G.E. group, Wolverine, Black Widow, Sabretooth, and Mikhail Rasputin attack Lysenko and Prostovich's facility.
 As the facility is compromised, Lysenko and Prostovich escape with X-S Unit One.

-At the Chernobyl Nuclear Power Plant, Sabretooth tells Wolverine that he is leaving to take Artie Maddocks and Leech across the border.
-Mikhail Rasputin was not informed as Sabretooth does not want to have the children to be harmed.
-Wolverine is gifted the Muramasa Blade for use on the Eurasian Republic's healers.
+At the Chernobyl Nuclear Power Plant, Sabretooth tells Wolverine that he is leaving to take Artie Maddicks and Leech across the border.
 At the Kremlin, the Rasputin family learn that Mikhail is still alive, with Colossus killing one of his top soldiers over this discovery.
-Dr. Alongya Prostovich informs Colossus about the three Sentinels that survey the western border; they are unable to see where Chernobyl used to be as it is being shielded by someone who can control cyberspace.
-As the CereBomb is not ready, Magik proposes a ground assault, which Omega Red plans to take part in.
-Later that night, Sabretooth starts to lead Artie and Leech away from the headquarters as Wolverine sees missiles coming.
+Alongya Prostovich informs Colossus about the three Sentinels that survey the western border; they are unable to see where Chernobyl used to be as it is being shielded by someone who can control cyberspace.
+Later that night, Sabretooth leads Artie and Leech away from the headquarters.
 Upon getting to his feet, Wolverine sees Omega Red leading the Sentinels and other soldiers.
 Wolverine breaks free from Omega Red's tentacles, slashes Omega Red, and grabs the Muramasa Blade as the rest of the Opposition shows up to fight.
-Sometime later, Colossus receives a box from one of his soldiers.
-Colossus opens it to find a letter from Mikhail and Omega Red's head.
-He angrily states "Never send a Rossovich to do a Rasputin's job".
-A newspaper fragment talks about how the Muramasa Blade was stolen from Hi no Kune, with Emperor Sunfire vowing retribution.
+Sometime later, Colossus receives a letter from Mikhail and Omega Red's head.

-As people throughout the Eurasian Republic are starting to protest against the Rasputin family, Dr. Alongya Prostovich and the rest of Directorate X work on the Phoenix and the brain of Charles Xavier.
-Colossus and Magik watch Mikhail's broadcast about the Opposition.
+Amidst protests against the Rasputin family, Alongya Prostovich and the rest of Directorate X work on the Phoenix and the brain of Charles Xavier.
 Directorate X's Sentinels prepares the Cerebomb, an anti-mutant weapon, utilizing Xavier's brain.
 Meanwhile, Sabretooth is laying low with Artie Maddicks and Leech and contacts Wolverine, stating that the Rasputin family will not be pleased with what happened to Omega Red.
-The Cerebomb attacks and takes out Mikhail, Gambit, Sprite, Widow, Guardian, Angel, Iceman, and anyone in the blast radius.
-While seeing a protest outside the window, Magik states that the infection has spread and her children in Limbo are getting hungry.
-A news report talks about Mikhail having turned up alive.
+The Cerebomb attacks and takes out Mikhail, Gambit, Sprite, Widow, Guardian, Angel, Iceman, and everyone in the blast radius.

+Piloting Sentinel One, Wolverine arrives at the Eurasian Republic's capital in Moscow.
+Meanwhile, Dr. Lysenko informs Alongya Prostovich that the Phoenix specimen is rejecting the protocol without Xavier and that they cannot dissect the Phoenix early.
+Just then, Wolverine comes in through the window and kills Lysenko.
+Prostovich calls the X-S Units to protect her, but X-S Unit One is beheaded by Wolverine.
+Begging for mercy, Prostovich takes Wolverine to the Phoenix specimen.
+After the Phoenix specimen is freed, Colossus and Magik appear.
+Magik kills Prostovich while accusing her of helping the enemy.
+The Phoenix specimen gets up to help Wolverine and melts Colossus' body, while Magik flees.
+Wolverine evacuates the Phoenix as they are picked up by Sentinel One.